jerickjoe111/launch-school/JS230/jQuery_methods_cheatsheet.md

 * **[toggleClass()](http://api.jquery.com/toggle)**:  Add or remove one or more classes from each element in the set of matched elements, depending on either the class's presence or the value of the state argument.

 Extra:

+* **[add()](http://api.jquery.com/load)**: Given a jQuery object that represents a set of DOM elements, the .add() method constructs a new jQuery object from the union of those elements and the ones passed into the method.

 * **[load()](http://api.jquery.com/load)**: Load data from the server and place the returned HTML into the matched elements.